 Representation and abstraction are among the major elements that collude visually in Sutton's work.
 It's not readily apparent where one ends and another begins.
 There is a rapturous quality to her painting style that blends the two in a fluid manner that suggests that these images constructed from disparate and disjunctive elements are somehow configured as they should be, which is her effective resolution of the painterly space.
 Within this, her mark making is not singular—sometimes lush and languid, sometimes sharp and abrupt—but is always directed toward making the visual cacophony a singular whole.

-Written by John Massier, curator, Hallways Contemporary Art Center in Buffalo, NY
+Excerpts from Exhibition Catalogue Essay written by John Massier, Curator, Hallways Contemporary Art Center in Buffalo, NY